 Article III: Election of the Board of Directors

 Section 1: The nominations for the elected Directors of the Association will be named by members in good standing of the association.
-The nominations must be received by the Board of Directors no less than sixty (60) days prior to the annual meeting.
+The nominations must be received by the Board of Directors no less than sixty (60) days prior to initiation of the vote.

 Section 4: All elected members of the Board of Directors will serve a term of two (2) years.
 The immediate Past President will serve a one-year term immediately following his/her term as president with voting rights.